Queretaro is a dynamic and modern city steeped in history and culture. It’s well worth a visit and perhaps even more.

-Querétaro or officially Santiago de Queretaro is a city founded in 1531.
+Queretaro or officially Santiago de Queretaro existed since 1531.
 While not as old as many European cities, Querétaro has fared among the best in the new world or New Spain, as it was once known.

 600+ page books detailing the history, significance, and vital role Querétaro played and plays today are available to enjoy.
 They are not boring.

 First things first.
 Most Norte Americanos mispronounce the name of the city.
 For the unfamiliar, most try to say it, Care-A-Tear-Oh.
 In Spanish always look for the accent mark to determine the pronunciation.
-It’s pronounced Que-RE-tah-row.
-It’s a fun word to say quickly, and a proper pronunciation will earn you heaps of respect by locals.
+The correct pronunciation is keh-REH-tah-row.
+It’s a fun word to say quickly, and a proper pronunciation will earn you heaps of respect from locals.